Topological vertex formalism with O5-plane: Computation

 We now consider the $N_f=8$ case which would serve as a nontrivial test for our method.
-5d SU(2) theory with $N_f=8$ flavors is special in the sense that its UV fixed point exists in 6d.
-It is in fact 6d E-string theory compactified on a circle whose partition function or elliptic genus was recently computed in \cite{Hwang:2014uwa, Sakai:2014hsa, Kim:2014dza, Kim:2015jba}.
+The five-dimensional SU(2) theory with $N_f=8$ flavors is special in the sense that its UV fixed point exists in six dimensions.
+It is in fact six-dimensional E-string theory compactified on a circle whose partition function or elliptic genus was recently computed in \cite{Hwang:2014uwa, Sakai:2014hsa, Kim:2014dza, Kim:2015jba}.

-It is known that the $N_f=8$ case can be realized by two fractional NS5-branes on an O6$^-$-plane in Type IIA setup, whose T-dual picture is Type IIB $(p,q)$ 5-brane web with two O5-planes as depicted in Fig. \ref{Fig:Estringkahler}.
+It is known that the $N_f=8$ case can be realized by two fractional NS5-branes on an O6$^-$-plane in type IIA setup, whose T-dual picture is type IIB $(p,q)$ 5-brane web with two O5-planes as depicted in Fig. \ref{Fig:Estringkahler}.

 As two O5-planes are required in Fig. \ref{Fig:Estringkahler}, the covering space for $(p,q)$ 5-brane with O5-planes is periodic as shown in Fig. \ref{Fig:Estringkahler}, where the periodicity is given by the instanton factor squared $\mathfrak{q}^2$.
 The periodic strip diagram appearing in Fig. \ref{Fig:Estringkahler} is exactly the one computed in the context of M-string \cite{Haghighat:2013gba,Haghighat:2013tka,Hohenegger:2013ala,Sugimoto:2015nha} but with specific tuning of the K\"ahler parameters due to the O5-planes.
 For the periodic strip, we replace $R_{\mu \nu}(Q)$ by its infinite product